rdi-berkeley/zkp-web3-hackathon/_tracks/benchmarking_track.md

 <div style="text-align: justify">
     <p>We have designed and developed zk-Harness as a general framework for benchmarking ZKPs, such that community members can easily contribute in a standardized fashion.
 The zk-Harness is designed for SNARK ZKP-frameworks that allow proving a circuit that describes a general computation.
 It is intended to be easily extensible - new ZKP-frameworks, hardware configurations and new measurement workload can be easily integrated.
 We specify a generic set of interfaces, such that benchmarks can be invoked through a configuration file (config.json), which produces a standardized output for a given benchmarking scenario (Arithmetic, Curve, Circuit, Recursion).</p>
     <p>On a high level, zk-Harness takes as input a configuration file.
-The “Config Reader” reads the standardized config and invokes the ZKP framework as specified in the configuration file.
+The "Config Reader" reads the standardized config and invokes the ZKP framework as specified in the configuration file.
 You can find a description of the configuration file in the tutorials/config sub-folder of the GitHub repository.
 Each integrated ZKP framework exposes a set of functions that take as an input the standardized configuration parameters to execute the corresponding benchmarks.
 The output of benchmarking a given ZKP framework is a log file in csv format with standardized metrics.
-The log file is read by the “Log Analyzer”, which compiles the logs into HTML code that is displayed on the public website.
-You can find the standardized logging format in the tutorials/logs sub-folder.</p>
+The log file is read by the "Log Analyzer", which compiles the logs into pandas dataframes that are used by the front-end and displayed on the public website.
+You can find the standardized logging format in the <a href="https://github.com/zkCollective/zk-Harness/tree/main/tutorials/logs">tutorials/logs</a> sub-folder.</p>
     <p>Currently, the zk-Harness supports gnark and circom to provide a set of examples of how a ZKP-framework can be integrated in the zk-Harness.
-We provide a set of simple benchmarks that can be found in the <a href="https://github.com/tumberger/zk-compilers/tree/main/benchmarks">benchmarks</a> directory.</p>
+We provide a set of simple benchmarks that can be found in the <a href="https://github.com/zkCollective/zk-Harness/tree/main/benchmarks">benchmarks</a> directory.</p>
     <p>There are several components remaining in the zk-Harness that you can contribute to!
-For example, there are several ZKP frameworks that are not yet included (plonky2, arkworks, jellyfish, zokrates, libsnark) which are required for a holistic comparison that benefits the community.
+For example, there are several ZKP frameworks that are not yet included (plonky2, halo2, arkworks, jellyfish, zokrates, libsnark) which are required for a holistic comparison that benefits the community.
 Further, we currently only support benchmarks for a subset of the existing circuits available for the integrated ZKP frameworks.
 You can find a list of circuits that are available, but not yet integrated, <a href="https://docs.google.com/spreadsheets/d/1tq8lvcg88dE6D-EVJd61hBKhQxpDsZF16UMYpDXjef8/edit#gid=834603388">here</a>.</p>
-    <h2>2.1 Hardware Specification</h2>
+    <h2>Hardware Specification</h2>
     <p>We intend to run the benchmarks automatically on standardized machines, such as AWS EC2 instances, to allow for a standardized and unified comparison.</p>
 </div>